iron/iron/logger/README.md

 Logger is a part of Iron's [core bundle](https://github.com/iron/core).

-Logger emits request and response information using standard rust [log facade](https://doc.rust-lang.org/log/log/index.html), formatted with default format or a custom format string.
+Logger emits request and response information using standard rust [log facade](https://docs.rs/log/0.4.8/log/), formatted with the default format or a custom format string.

-Format strings can specify fields to be logged (ANSI terminal colors and attributes is no longer supported since [#82](https://github.com/iron/logger/issues/82)).
+Format strings can specify fields to be logged (ANSI terminal colors and attributes are no longer supported as of [#82](https://github.com/iron/logger/issues/82)).

 ## Installation